DV Court Support Volunteer

 - Volunteers are required to dress in court-appropriate attire.

-- VSVs must be able to work closely and harmoniously with members of the public, personnel from government and non-profit agencies, interoffice personnel, prosecutors, law enforcement, and court personnel.
+- DVCSVs must be able to work closely and harmoniously with members of the public, personnel from government and non-profit agencies, interoffice personnel, prosecutors, law enforcement, and court personnel.

 - The position requires the ability to work with victims who have experienced abuse and to support them through stressful situations, including participation in the Criminal Justice system.
 Empathy, patience and the ability to maintain discretion and confidentiality are required.